The Enemy Within (Star Trek: The Original Series): Reception

 In 2016, Empire ranked this the 15th best out of the top 50 episodes of all the 700 plus Star Trek television episodes.

-In 2016, Radio Times ranked the moment where Kirk exclaims "I'm Captain Kirk!!", the tenth best moment of all Star Trek film and television up to that time.
+In 2016, Radio Times ranked the moment where the "evil" Kirk exclaims "I'm Captain Kirk!!", the tenth best moment of all Star Trek film and television up to that time.
 They felt that Shatner's acting performance "completely carries this early first season episode."

 In 2017, Fatherly ranked this episode as one of the top 10 episodes for kids to watch.

 In 2018, PopMatters ranked this the 8th best episode of the original series.
 They praised Shatner (who plays both Kirks) for his nuanced yet over-the-top performance, depicting an extraordinary range of emotions.

 A 2018 Star Trek binge-watching guide by Den of Geek, recommended this episode as one of the best of the original series.

 In 2019, Nerdist included this episode on their "Best of Kirk" binge-watching guide.

-In 2019, CBR ranked this episode as one of the top 8 most memorable episodes of the original Star Trek.
+In 2019, Comic Book Resources ranked this episode as one of the top 8 most memorable episodes of the original Star Trek.